 A speech therapist can help you with the techniques we learned about in this article, and help keep you on the right path towards recovery.
 They work with all areas of speech recovery, and can give you the specific advice and care you need to recover your speech.

-Even if you feel pretty confident that you can do things on your own, everybody needs help sometimes.
+Even if you feel confident that you can do things on your own, everybody needs help sometimes.
 Think of a speech therapist as your own personal coach who will help you get to the finish line.

 Speech Therapy Apps